Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Practical tips for mobile HIPAA compliance

 Beyond the technology, mobile providers should follow basic operational security: do not discuss patient information where others can overhear, ensure your device screen is not visible to non-patients during treatment, use a privacy screen on your tablet if documenting in shared spaces, and never text or email patient information through unsecured channels.
-ATG's platform handles the technical compliance — but the human practices matter just as much.
+ATG handles the technical compliance — but the human practices matter just as much.

 Close ×